 What is the success rate of stem cell treatment for osteoarthritis?

-UC-MSCs mainly describe various stromal cell populations that are expanded outside the body.
+UC-MSCs primarily refer to stromal cell populations expanded ex vivo.
 For over 40 years, UC-MSC cells have been used in musculoskeletal treatments because of their ability to become tissue-specific cells like osteoblasts, chondrocytes, and tenocytes.
-However, about a decade ago, The Regeneration Center started isolating MSC cells to enhance their ability to sense their environment and release bioactive molecules, such as cytokines, antioxidants, and trophic growth factors.
+However, about a decade ago, the Regeneration Center began isolating MSC cells to enhance their ability to sense their environment and release bioactive molecules, such as cytokines, antioxidants, and trophic growth factors.
 These molecules and growth factors are used with UC-MSC+ stem cells to re-establish tissue balance after an injury.
-Thus, our combination protocol using UC-MSC+ cells offers significantly higher success rates thanks to adding the medicinal signaling cells and tissue-specific growth factors.
+Thus, our combination protocol using UC-MSC+ cells yields significantly higher success rates by incorporating medicinal signaling cells and tissue-specific growth factors.
 Clinical trials have shown that expanded UC-MSC cells can help repair tissues by reducing inflammation, limiting stress response, and recruiting immune and reparative cells.
-Regeneration Center research has also shown that a pro-inflammatory environment can help trigger the anti-inflammatory effects of UC-MSC+ cells.
+Regenerative medicine research has also shown that a pro-inflammatory environment can trigger the anti-inflammatory effects of UC-MSC+ cells.
 For example, UC-UC-MSCs exposed to synovial fluid or inflammatory cytokines show increased anti-inflammatory molecule production and inhibit T-cell proliferation.
 Learn about the Top 10 foods to fight osteoarthritis.
-While our findings don’t negate the idea that UC-MSCs can directly differentiate into tissue-specific cells, it’s difficult to achieve good results from a small sample of UC-MSC from bone marrow aspirate concentrate (BMAC) or stromal vascular fraction (SVF) injected into a joint over a short 1-3 day protocol can reach multiple damaged areas and produce new cartilage.
+While our findings don’t negate the idea that UC-MSCs can directly differentiate into tissue-specific cells, it’s difficult to achieve good results from a small sample of UC-MSC from bone marrow aspirate concentrate (BMAC) or stromal vascular fraction (SVF) injected into a joint over a short 1-3 day protocol, which can reach multiple damaged areas and produce new cartilage.
 Therefore, our treatment protocol is unique as it uses two mechanisms of UC-MSC action (paracrine and direct cell differentiation), which are not mutually exclusive.
 Still, their differences are crucial for understanding and setting realistic expectations for patients undergoing stem cell therapy for Arthritis.

 Can stem cells reverse osteoarthritis?

-Many studies have been done to assess the efficacy of regenerative treatment for osteoarthritis (OA), but there are limitations on what is realistically possible.
-When treating a patient with OA joints, they should expect quick symptom relief due to UC-MSC+ cells’ ability to release various molecules that help tissue repair and reduce inflammation.
-However, if one improperly or without tissue-specific growth factors, the duration of these effects will be limited.
-For a more permanent solution for OA and femoral neuropathy, a protocol must use multiple types of cells, growth factors, and delivery methods followed by proper rehab to ensure sustained long-term benefits of stem cell therapy.
+Many studies have assessed the efficacy of regenerative treatments for osteoarthritis (OA), but there are limitations to what is realistically feasible.
+When treating patients with OA, they should expect rapid symptom relief due to UC-MSC+ cells’ ability to release various molecules that promote tissue repair and reduce inflammation.
+However, if one lacks tissue-specific growth factors, the duration of these effects will be limited.
+For a more permanent solution for OA and femoral neuropathy, a protocol should employ multiple cell types, growth factors, and delivery methods, followed by appropriate rehabilitation to ensure sustained long-term benefits of stem cell therapy.
 Our treatment goal is to improve a patient’s quality of life for longer than one year.
 Still, it requires several steps to be completed to achieve satisfactory results, especially for those who have been suffering for a long time and have been using daily painkillers or anti-inflammatory drugs with known side effects.
 Predicting a patient’s response to the Regeneration Center treatment for Arthritis can be complex without reviewing the patient’s medical information, as each person’s symptoms, stages, and severities vary.

 TREATMENT RISKS & PRECAUTIONS